-Multiply the number of hours lost per year by the average hourly salary for the organization to get the total cost.
+To get the total cost, multiply the number of hours lost per year by the organization's average hourly salary.

-6 Learning and development
+6. Learning and development

 Most executives (72 percent) in the 2021 Deloitte Global Human Capital survey said the ability of people to adapt, reskill, and take on new roles was the most or second most critical factor in helping companies face future disruptions.
 L&D and upskilling are vital ways to address skills gaps, optimize talents, and attract and retain people.